Cu3PO42/KeySAVe-Documentation/dumping/saves.md

 <a id="ghosts"></a>
 ### Breaking the encryption for more boxes

-**IMPORTANT, DO NOT SKIP THIS SECTION**: After the initial decryption, KeySAVe does not know how to decrypt most of your slots yet.
+**IMPORTANT, DO NOT SKIP THIS SECTION**: After the initial decryption, KeySAVᵉ does not know how to decrypt most of your slots yet.
 It can only decrypt slots 1-6 in boxes one and two and has the neccessary data to create keys for other slots over time.

 To be able to decrypt a slot at all, you need to have opened a save that has that slot empty.
 To determine which is the empty state you also need to open saves that have two different Pokémon in that slot.
 Until that happened a slot is not fully unlocked and you may encounter *ghost* Pokémon.
 That is, either Pokémon that are actually in the save don't show up at all, or Pokémon that are not in the save do show up.
-KeySAVe knows when a Pokémon might be a *ghost* and most formatting options will either offer you to hide them entirely or mark them as such.
+KeySAVᵉ knows when a Pokémon might be a *ghost* and most formatting options will either offer you to hide them entirely or mark them as such.

-KeySAVe will improve your keys as it sees more data automatically.
-If you have a lot of backups, KeySAVe can scan them automatically.
+KeySAVᵉ will improve your keys as it sees more data automatically.
+If you have a lot of backups, KeySAVᵉ can scan them automatically.
 To do that, go to the `Breaking` tab and click on `Scan Folder` and select the folder containing your saves.

 The fastest way to unlock all slots is the following:

 * Empty all boxes.
-* Create a backup and open it in KeySAVe.
+* Create a backup and open it in KeySAVᵉ.
 * Fill all boxes with Pokémon, then save in-game.
 * Soft reset. (`L+R+Select`)
 * Move the last box to the first.
 * Save again.
-* Create another backup and open it in KeySAVe.
+* Create another backup and open it in KeySAVᵉ.
 * ???
 * Profit.

 ## Accessing your data

 To check any Pokémon in your boxes save your game (once is enough) and export the save as described above.
-Then open the file in KeySAVe's `Dumping` tab.
+Then open the file in KeySAVᵉ's `Dumping` tab.
 All Pokémon that can be decrypted will be displayed.

 {% include "footer.md" %}